YYZmadrid/CS231n/README.md

-# Deep learning in computer vision
+# Deep Learning in Computer Vision
 Homework and note for Stanford course CS231n